RyanHiller/CookingTheBooks/README.md

 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

-Cooking The Books is a web application developed with the MERN stack with the purpose of providing people with a quick, reliable, source of recipes based on the ingredients that they have available.
+Cooking The Books is a web application developed with the MERN stack with the purpose of providing people with a quick, reliable source of recipes based on the ingredients that they have available.
 No saving and updating your inventory.
 No nonsense.

 ## Install